 As an academic researcher, campaign-driven analyst or data journalist, you can use this tool to discover new insights and achieve a full understanding of the nation’s transition to Net Zero.

-How researchers can use the Action Plans Explorer
+How researchers can use CAPE

 - Search for specific councils to see whether they have a plan.